Science: Mixed-age Year 5/6

 Cycle A

-Pupils explore different types of mixtures and the different methods that can be used to separate them.
-They dissolve a range of substances, identify different solutions and investigate how temperature affects the time taken to dissolve.
-They design and create a water filter, sieve soil and evaporate solutions.
+Exploring different types of mixtures, the children learn methods of separation, dissolve various substances, investigate how temperature affects dissolving time, design and create a water filter, sieve soil and evaporate solutions.

-Broadening their experience of the properties of materials, children investigate hardness, transparency and conductivity and consider how these properties influence the uses of materials.
-They explore reversible changes, including dissolving and changes of state.
-Children compare these to irreversible changes, including rusting, burning and mixing vinegar and bicarbonate of soda.
+Broadening their understanding of material properties, the children investigate hardness, transparency and conductivity, explore how these properties influence material uses, study reversible changes like dissolving and changes of state and compare them to irreversible changes like rusting, burning and mixing vinegar with bicarbonate of soda.

-Studying the human circulatory system, children learn about the role of the heart, blood and blood vessels and use models to demonstrate their function.
-They explore how lifestyle choices affect our health and use secondary sources to advise patients.
-To be published by mid-February 2025.
+Studying the human circulatory system, the children learn about the roles of the heart, blood and blood vessels, use models to demonstrate their functions, explore how lifestyle choices affect health, advise patients using secondary sources, investigate the relationship between exercise and heart rate and analyse secondary data to understand fitness.

-Proving that light travels in a straight line, children use this information to explain observations of reflection and shadows.
-They explore how our eyes allow us to see and how mirrors can be used in a variety of ways.
-Pupils investigate factors affecting the size of shadows and the laws of reflection.
+Proving that light travels in a straight line, the children explain observations of reflection and shadows, how our eyes allow us to see, how mirrors can be used in various ways and investigate factors affecting the size of shadows and the laws of reflection.
 To be published by mid-April 2025.

-Bringing together pupils’ learning from multiple Science units, helping them to make connections between the key concepts and skills.
+Bringing together learning from multiple Science units, the children make connections between key concepts and skills.
 To be published by the end of May 2025.

 Cycle B

-Comparing the life cycles of plants, mammals, birds, amphibians and insects.
-Investigating asexual reproduction in plants and comparing sexual and asexual reproduction.
+Comparing the life cycles of plants, mammals, birds, amphibians and insects, the children investigate asexual reproduction in plants and compare sexual and asexual reproduction.

-Building on their knowledge of contact and non-contact forces, children explore gravity, friction, air resistance and water resistance in more depth and consider the effect of these forces being unbalanced.
-They plan investigations to further their understanding of the effects of these forces.
-Pupils test their ideas using models and compete to build the most effective pulley system.
+Building on their knowledge of contact and non-contact forces, the children explore gravity, friction, air resistance and water resistance, consider the effects of unbalanced forces, plan investigations and test ideas using models to create the most effective pulley system.

-Using their prior knowledge of electrical circuits, children learn to draw conventional circuit diagrams and use models to explain current, resistance and voltage.
-They compare different batteries and consider the effect on bulb brightness.
+Revisiting electrical circuits, the children draw conventional circuit diagrams, use models to explain current, resistance and voltage, compare batteries and their effects on bulb brightness and apply their knowledge to design and create practical devices.
 To be published by mid-February 2025.

-Studying patterns in humans and other species, children learn about characteristics that are inherited from parents and those that are environmental.
-Through the eyes of Darwin and Wallace, pupils understand how observations lead to theories and explore natural selection.
+Studying patterns in humans and other species, the children learn about inherited and environmental characteristics, understand how observations led Darwin and Wallace to develop theories, model finch variation and natural selection to explain species evolution and explore fossil evidence supporting this theory.
 To be published by mid-April 2025.

-Studying human development and changes, children identify key stages and consider what data may help determine if a child is growing normally.
-They describe how puberty affects girls and boys and produce graphs to compare how gestation periods vary across different mammals, including humans.
+Studying human development and changes, the children identify key stages, consider data for normal growth, describe the effects of puberty on girls and boys and produce graphs comparing gestation periods across different mammals, including humans.
 To be published by the end of May 2025.

-Bringing together pupils’ learning from multiple Science units, helping them to make connections between the key concepts and skills.
+Bringing together learning from multiple Science units, the children make connections between key concepts and skills.
 To be published by the end of May 2025.